Candidate Eligibility Requirements

 Officers (President-Elect, Secretary, Treasurer)

-Candidates generally have leadership and governance experience within the APA and/or other organizations as well as a demonstrated capability to undertake the specific responsibilities of and APA Officer.
+Candidates generally have leadership and governance experience within the APA and/or other organizations as well as a demonstrated capability to undertake the specific responsibilities of an APA Officer.
 Candidates are vetted by the National Nominating Committee, chaired by the immediate Past President.

 Trustee-at-Large